-The enriching, gentle, and innovative philosophy of the Montana Center for Horsemanship, along with the University of Montana Western partnership providing academic degrees in Natural Horsemanship, have caught the attention of student riders and practitioners throughout the U.S., which, in turn, has created a significant demand for the Program.
+The enriching and innovative philosophy of the Montana Center for Horsemanship, along with the University of Montana Western partnership, which currently provides two academic degrees in Natural Horsemanship, have caught the attention of student riders and practitioners throughout the U.S., which, in turn, has created a significant demand for the Program.
 As a result of its own success, in the fall of 2015 UMW had to turn away many qualified students because the facility and staff could not accommodate additional students.
-Today, that academic landscape is changing and we welcome students from near and far.
+Today, that academic landscape is changing and we are able to welcome students from near and far.

-To achieve this vision, additional programs and initiatives need to be developed and the facilities to accommodate a wide range of activities and people need to expand and grow.
-Based on growing demand and interest, one of the logical program additions is a new degree in Natural Horsemanship Instruction.
-There is a clear need in the equine industry and related equine fields, for more well-trained graduates in equine studies and the lack of instructors is one of the top five concerns hampering industry growth based on a 2015 survey of the AQHA Board of Directors.
-Further investment with direct impact will be needed to help these and many other programs to grow.
+To achieve this vision, additional programs and initiatives need to be developed and the facilities to accommodate a wide range of activities and people need to expand.
+Based on increasing demand and interest, one of the program additions we recently achieved was a new degree in Natural Horsemanship Instruction.
+There was a clear need in the equine industry and related equine fields, for more well-trained graduates in equine studies and the lack of instructors was one of the top five concerns hampering industry growth based on a 2015 survey of the AQHA Board of Directors.
+Further investment with direct impact will be needed to help these current programs and many other valuable initiatives to grow further.
 Please join us in supporting these efforts - they, and you, really do make an impact.